 If you have been seriously injured in a car accident that was not your fault, you deserve full restitution from the at-fault driver for your medical bills, vehicle repairs, lost income, and other losses.
-Las Vegas car accident lawyers Sam Mirejovsky and Ash Watkins of Sam & Ash, LLP are ready to do everything they can to help injured people pursue a personal injury claim and get the compensation needed to move forward.
+Las Vegas car accident lawyers Sam Mirejovsky and Ash Watkins of Sam & Ash Injury Law are ready to do everything they can to help injured people pursue a personal injury claim and get the compensation needed to move forward.
 They believe that attorneys who genuinely care about their clients achieve better results.
 The attorneys at Sam & Ash will fight for you to receive proper medical care and the insurance settlement you deserve.

 Sam & Ash Injury Law is available 24 hours a day to help you.
 And there is never a fee unless the law firm obtains money for you through an insurance settlement or a court award.
 At Sam & Ash Injury Law, the focus is on you and What’s Right.
 Contact Sam & Ash and talk with an experienced car accident attorney for free.